BillLudwig/Zettelkasten/pages/Angular.md

 tags:: WebDev

+- ## Builder
+	- Since v16 Vite + esbuild is in developer preview.
+		- Enable with `"builder": "@angular-devkit/build-angular:browser-esbuild"` in angular.json
+- ## Components
+-
 - ## Router
 	- Router data as component @Input() added in v16 (this is really cool)
 		- https://angular.io/api/router/withComponentInputBinding